alisaifee/flask-limiter/doc/source/index.rst

 Deploying an application behind a proxy
 ---------------------------------------

-If your application is behind a proxy and you are using werkzeug > 0.9+ you can use the :class:`werkzeug.contrib.fixers.ProxyFix` fixer to reliably get the remote address of the user, while protecting your application against ip spoofing via headers.
+If your application is behind a proxy and you are using werkzeug > 0.9+ you can use the :class:`werkzeug.middleware.proxy_fix.ProxyFix` fixer to reliably get the remote address of the user, while protecting your application against ip spoofing via headers.